Involved Source Filesv2_decode.go Package json implements encoding and decoding of JSON as defined in

 from the encoding if the field has an empty value, defined as

-slice, map, or string.
+slice, map, or string of length zero.

 As a special case, if the field tag is "-", the field is always omitted.